Skip to main content

 Mitochondrial Bioenergetics the Follicular Powerhouse

-The is a period of intense mitotic activity, demanding a substantial and uninterrupted supply of adenosine triphosphate (ATP).
+The anagen phase is a period of intense mitotic activity, demanding a substantial and uninterrupted supply of adenosine triphosphate (ATP).
 This cellular energy is produced by mitochondria.
 Any impairment in mitochondrial function can compromise the follicle’s ability to sustain the anagen phase, leading to premature entry into catagen.
 Oxidative stress, generated both from endogenous metabolic processes and exogenous sources, is a primary antagonist of mitochondrial health.

 An academic nutritional approach must therefore be rich in compounds that support mitochondrial function and combat oxidative stress.
 This extends beyond simple antioxidants.